Estimated reading time: 16 minutes

 The popping sound means they have adequately sealed; however, if there’s a jar that doesn’t seal, refrigerate it.

-One canned you can store pickled beets for the rest of your life, but they won’t last that long.
+You can store pickled beets for the rest of your life, but they won’t last that long.
 Haha!

 Anything prepared and pickled should last years in a root cellar.